Eddie Bo: Recording and production career

 From the early 1970s Bo worked in the music business only sporadically, after setting up his own renovation business.
 In 1977 he released two albums, The Other Side of Eddie Bo and Watch for the Coming, which he produced himself.
 In the late 1980s and 1990s he recorded with the Dirty Dozen Brass Band, with whom he toured Europe, and resurrected his Bo-Sound label.
 He joined Willy DeVille to play on two DeVille records, Victory Mixture and Big Easy Fantasy, and he toured with DeVille as well.
-He later joined up with Raful Neal and Rockin' Tabby Thomas playing and recording under the names The Louisiana Legends, The District Court and The Hoodoo Kings.
+He later played and recorded with Raful Neal and Rockin' Tabby Thomas under the names The Louisiana Legends, The District Court and The Hoodoo Kings.
 He continued to perform frequently in New Orleans and at festivals elsewhere, and toured intermittently.
-He also bought a doctor's office and salon on Banks Street which he and his manager converted into an eatery for fans called "Check Your Bucket" after his 1970 hit.
+He also bought a doctor's office and salon on Banks Street which he and his manager converted into an eatery for fans called Check Your Bucket after his 1970 hit.
 Like his home and recording studio it was hit by Hurricane Katrina while Bo was on tour in Paris.
-Due to Bo's carpentry and bricklaying skills he took on the task of completing the hurricane damage repairs himself.
+Due to Bo's carpentry and bricklaying skills he took on the task of completing the hurricane-damage repairs himself.

 Death and aftermath

 Eddie Bo died on March 18, 2009, in Picayune, Mississippi, United States, of a heart attack, aged 78.
-After his death, his body was cremated on the instructions of a woman claiming to be his sister, though other close relatives of Bo have subsequently claimed that she was unrelated to him.
+After his death, his body was cremated on the instructions of a woman claiming to be his sister, although other close relatives of Bo have subsequently claimed that she was unrelated to him.

 A memorial concert was held in his memory on April 1, 2009, with guests including Dr. John, Irma Thomas and Allen Toussaint.

 Family

-Eddie Bo was survived by two sisters; Gloria Bocage-Sylva, who lives in Oakland, California, and Lisa Bocage-Howard, and two brothers; Oliver and Cornelius; plus eleven children: Valeri Ann Bocage, Edwin Joseph Bocage, Jr., Owen David Bocage, Nancy Marie Bocage-Siegel, Cheryl Bocage-Joseph, Tanya Bocage-Sales, Sonjia Bocage-Anderson, Tomekia Bocage-Jones and Ava Nicol.
+Eddie Bo was survived by two sisters—Gloria Bocage-Sylva, who lives in Oakland, California, and Lisa Bocage-Howard—and two brothers—Oliver and Cornelius—plus eleven children, including Valeri Ann Bocage, Edwin Joseph Bocage, Jr., Owen David Bocage, Nancy Marie Bocage-Siegel, Cheryl Bocage-Joseph, Tanya Bocage-Sales, Sonjia Bocage-Anderson, Tomekia Bocage-Jones and Ava Nicol.

+Popular references

+Phantogram's song "You Don't Get Me High Anymore" samples the drum break from "Hook And Sling (Part I)," which Bo wrote with Alfred Scramuzza.

 Awards and recognitions

-He won many music awards including two Lifetime Achievement awards from the South Louisiana Music Association and Music/Offbeat Best of the Beat.
-His song "Hook & Sling" was featured on the breakbeat compilation Ultimate Breaks and Beats.
+He won many music awards, including two Lifetime Achievement awards from the South Louisiana Music Association and Music/Offbeat Best of the Beat.
+His song "Hook and Sling" was featured on the breakbeat compilation Ultimate Breaks and Beats.
 May 22, 1997 was declared "Eddie Bo Day" in New Orleans by mayor Marc Morial while Bo was playing in Karachi, Pakistan.
 Bo was also named New Orleans' music ambassador to Pakistan.